Jasmine Clark

 Emory University (MS, PhD)

 In May 2020, Clark received media attention after accusing public health officials in Georgia of "malfeasance" in how they reported COVID-19 statistics from the state.
-Republican Governor Brian Kemp's office denied there was any attempt to deceive the public.[4]
+The office of Brian Kemp, the governor of Georgia, denied that there was any attempt to deceive the public.[4]

 Clark won the Future Caucus Rising Star Award in 2023, given to state legislators who "exemplify its mission to transcend political polarization through Gen Z and millennial public service."[6]